-History is fascinating - and valuable.
-A study of the past can help us understand who we are today.
-But historical fiction can take us that one step further.
+History is a fascinating subject - and one that is also immensely valuable.
+A knowledge of the past can help us understand who we are today and why we think the way we do.
+Historical fiction, though, can take us that one step further.
 A good novel can speculate on how people felt about things: their values and priorities, their dreams and desires.

 We might not always be able to answer these questions with perfect accuracy.
 But that’s not what counts.
 It is the asking that is important - the setting out of all the options, all the different ways that people can be.
 It is a key that liberates the imagination from the narrow chambers of the ‘here and now.’
 And every time we open a history book or read a good story we hold that key in our hands.